 I’ve been teaching as an unqualified teacher what are my options to becoming qualified?

 You could study towards a postgraduate qualification in teaching (PGCE), or take the Graduate Apprenticeship.
 The latter option will require you to get the school you’re teaching at to support you through the apprenticeship, or to apply for one of our partner apprenticeships in a different school.

-You may also be suitable for the Assessment Only route if you already hold a degree – see the link here.
+You may also be suitable for the Assessment Only route if you already hold a degree.
 For the AO route you need to have at least 2 years whole classroom experience across the age range for your phase, and experience teaching in at least two schools

 I did some things when I was younger and have a criminal record, can I still do a PGCE?

 Having a criminal record does not prevent you from becoming a teacher, but we’d need to review each case against DfE criteria set out.
 Read the University's criminal convictions guidance.

 Do I have to have an interview?

 Yes, all applicants are required to have an interview, these are individual interviews and are offered online or on campus.

 What will the interview look like?
 What will I be asked to do?

 You will be asked to do a presentation, which will be briefed to you before the interview so you can prepare.